App-vNext/Polly/README.md

 // Execute through the cache as a read-through cache: check the cache first; if not found, execute underlying delegate and store the result in the cache.
 // The key to use for caching, for a particular execution, is specified by setting the OperationKey (before v6: ExecutionKey) on a Context instance passed to the execution.
 Use an overload of the form shown below (or a richer overload including the same elements).
-// Example: "FooKey" is the cache key that will be used in the below execution.
+// Example: "FooKey" is the cache key that will be used in the execution below.
 TResult result = cachePolicy.Execute(context => getFoo(), new Context("FooKey"));

 ```